0xf00ff00f/windmap/README.md

 An animated 3D wind map using CUDA and OpenGL.

 Based on the explanation in [this article](https://blog.mapbox.com/how-i-built-a-wind-map-with-webgl-b63022b5537f).
-The wind data image (wind.png) comes from that article.
+The [wind data image](/wind.png?raw=true) was taken from that article.

 ## Building

-You need Qt6 and the NVIDIA CUDA development toolkit.
+You need Qt6, GLM and the NVIDIA CUDA development toolkit.

 ```
 $ cmake -B build -S .